Planning Application Consultations

 Assessments submitted which do not meet the requirements of the SG may result in delays in providing a response to the planning officer or a recommended rejection on the basis of insufficient information.

 Parts of other Supplementary Guidance may also be relevant to planning consultation responses by Environmental Health.
-Please see New Supplementary Guidance (SG) supporting the West Lothian Local Development Plan for full details.
+Please see for full details.

 All communication on these matters is carried out internally with Planning Officers, unless direct contact with outside parties is agreed with the Planning case officer.
 This ensures that the Planning case officer is fully aware of any communications with the applicant, their agent or other parties.
 Environmental Health will not accept or respond to any objections or complaints in relation to planning decisions.
 These should be made to the Planning case officer.